How To Build Generational Wealth

 Building Your Own Business

-More often, the next generation doesn’t want any part of the business, and there is never a guarantee that you will have a younger member of the family that wants to take over the firm.
+More often, the next generation doesn’t want any part of the business, and there is never a guarantee that you will have a younger member of the family who wants to take over the firm.
 In the US, a familiar aphorism, “shirtsleeves to shirtsleeves in three generations,” signifies the failure of businesses by the time the founder’s grandchildren take charge.

 If you can’t pass ownership of the business to the next generation, you can structure the business for an eventual sale with a team of advisors who can take the emotion out of the valuation.
 That value contributes to your wealth.